openSUSE-Rust/obs-service-cargo/README.md

 > the lockfile will attempt to be updated.
 >
 > You can think of `respect-lockfile` flag as a way to check if **there are
 > any updates of the dependencies**.
-If set to false, it will try
+If set to true, it will try
 > to respect the version of the dependencies in lockfile by passing the `--locked` flag BUT
 > will try to update to the next compatible semver.
 And if there is, it will abort the operation.
 >